mozilla-services/docs/source/storage/apis-1.2.rst

 The server guarantees a strictly consistent and monotonically-increasing timestamp across the user's stored data.
 Any request that alters the contents of a collection will cause the last-modified time to increase.
-Any WBOs added or modified by such a request will have their "modified" field set to the updated timestamp.
+Any BSOs added or modified by such a request will have their "modified" field set to the updated timestamp.

 Conceptually, each write request will perform the following operations as